Cognigy/Documentation/docs/en/docs/voicegateway/webapp/accounts.md

 1. Open the Voice Gateway interface.
 2. Go to **Accounts** and click the account to update.
 3. In the upper-right corner, click **Add Canned Response**.
 4. Scroll down to the **Call recording configuration** section, click the checkbox for **Enable call recording**.
-5. Fill in the following fields:
-    - **Audio Format** — choose between `.wav` and `.mp3` formats.
+5. In the **Audio Format** field, choose between `.wav` and `.mp3` formats.
-    - **Bucket Vendor** — select your vendor from the list.
+6. Select a bucket vendor:

+    === "Amazon S3"
         - **Bucket Name** — provide the name of your bucket.
         - **Region** — choose the region for your storage from the list.
         - **Access key ID** — provide the access key ID for your bucket.
         - **Secret access key** — provide the secret access key ID for your bucket.
-    - **S3 Tags** - provide any S3 tags with name and value as needed.
+        - **S3 Tags** — provide any S3 tags with name and value as needed.
-6. Click **Test** to verify your connection.
-7. Click the **Record all calls for this account** checkbox.
-8. Click **Save**.

-All calls from all applications on this account will be recorded and appear in the [Recent calls](recent-calls.md#call-recordings) page.

-#### Application level recording

-When enabled at the application level, only calls from a specific application will be recorded.

-To enable recording calls at an application level, follow these steps:

-1. Open the Voice Gateway interface.
-2. Go to **Accounts** and click the account to update.
-3. In the upper-right corner, click **Add Canned Response**.
-4. Scroll down to the  **Call recording configuration** section, click  the checkbox for **Enable call recording** and fill in the following fields:
-    - **Audio Format** — choose between `.wav` and `.mp3` formats.
-    - **Bucket Vendor** — select your vendor from the list.
+    === "Google Cloud Storage"
         - **Bucket Name** — provide the name of your bucket.
-    - **Region** — choose the region for your storage from the list.
-    - **Access key ID** — provide the access key ID for your bucket.
-    - **Secret access key** — provide the secret access key ID for your bucket.
+        - **Service key** — provide a JSON key for a Service Account with APIs enabled for Cloud Storage and Storage Transfer API.
+        - **Google Cloud Storage Tags** — provide any Google Cloud Storage tags with name and value as needed.

+    === "Azure Cloud Storage"
+        - **Container Name** — provide the name of your container.
+        - **Connection String** — provide a [connection string](https://learn.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string).
-    - **S3 Tags** - provide any S3 tags with name and value as needed.
+        - **Azure Cloud Storage Tags** — provide any Azure Cloud Storage tags with name and value as needed.

-5. Click **Test** to verify your connection.
+7. Click **Test** to verify your connection.
-6. Go to **Applications** and select the Account from the dropdown box on the right side of the screen.
-7. Click the application to edit.
-8. Scroll down to the  **Call recording configuration** section, click  the checkbox for **Record all calls**
+8. Click the **Record all calls for this account** option if you do not want to record calls not only for a specific application.
 9. Click **Save**.

-All calls from this application will be recorded and appear in the [Recent calls](recent-calls.md#call-recordings) page.
+All calls from all applications on this account will be recorded and appear in the [Recent calls](recent-calls.md#call-recordings) page.